 Here is a screenshot showing the trend over the last month and a half:

 It appears that this stock is suffering greatly doesn’t it!
 After all what could make a stock take such a drastic sharp turn?
 Sometimes it can be a bad earnings report, other times it can be market noise which can be news events that create stock prices to turn even though the company hasn’t changed anything fundamentally.

 Here’s what FIVE looked like over the last 5 months:

-For some, that same graph we saw earlier, could be interpreted as strong opportunity to buy.
-If you believe a stock is dropping value and it is not consistent with their performance, earnings, and what you perceive the value to be, it may be a great time to buy.
+For some, that same graph we saw earlier, could be interpreted as a strong opportunity to buy.
+If you believe a stock is dropping value and it is not consistent with its performance, earnings, and what you perceive the value to be, it may be a great time to buy.
 It all depends on your particular outlook of the stock and your strategy.

 Averaging Down During a Down Market